 PROCESS

-11

-GPN | DESIGN GUIDELINES

-Section II: Review and Approval Process

 SECTION II: REVIEW AND APPROVAL PROCESS

 A. EXTENT OF DESIGN REVIEW COMMITTEE REVIEW

 The DRC review and approval of plans and specifications is required for all proposed Improvements (which include, without limitation, all proposed architectural modifications and landscape Improvements and/or modifications).
 The DRC does not have to act on plans and specifications if the DRC determines that the Owner’s submittal is not complete or that the DRC requires additional information.
 The DRC may require submission of additional plans and specifications or other information or materials prior to approving or disapproving plans and specifications.
 The DRC may approve or disapprove plans and specifications and may also conditionally approve plans and specifications subject to the Owner making such changes as the DRC deems appropriate.